NancokPS2/Extra-Tech/README.md

 ## Items
 - Repulsion Vest: Blasts nearby hostile creatures, dealing damage without harming the user.
 Uses batteries to operate.
 - Water Accumulator: generates a unit of water once every 8 hours, not enough to keep you hydrated on it's own, but can help to mantain a mobile, sustainable source of water.
+- Deployable Monomolecular Sword: a mono sword that you can deploy and conceal, slightly heavier than a bionic one.